 Your organization can consider the following workarounds.

 The local administrative console is completely optional in all supported versions of Protection Engine.
 It is fully functional and manageable without the console.
 You can perform all actions via the commandline that you normally would in the console.
-For information on how to do this, please see the chapter in the Implementation Guide titled "Working with the Core server only mode" or this section of the online help guide.
+For information on how to do this, look for "Enable Java UI section" of the CLI guide.

 Protection Engine 8.0 added a cloud-based console.
 You can upgrade to SPE 8.0 and utilize this console to perform some management tasks on the scanners